What is National Eligibility cum Entrance Test-UG (NEET-UG)?

 It is as per State Reservation Policy.

-NEET-UG, 2017 will be conducted in the following languages: HINDI, ENGLISH, GUJARATI, MARATHI, ORIYA, BENGALI, ASSAMESE, TELUGU, TAMIL and KANNADA.
+NEET-UG, 2018 will be conducted in the following languages: HINDI, ENGLISH, GUJARATI, MARATHI, ORIYA, BENGALI, ASSAMESE, TELUGU, TAMIL, KANNADA and URDU.

 Candidates qualifying NEET would be eligible for All India Quota and other quotas under the State Governments/Institutes, irrespective of the medium in which the examination is taken by a candidate, subject to other eligibility criteria.